Tomas-Kaiser/docker_tutorial/README.md

 `sleep 40 &` to sleep command for 40 sec, `&` and put into backgroud so that we can use a terminal.

 `kill $PID` to kill program/process with its PID number

+#### Managing Users

+`useradd` to add a new user
+`usermod` to modify a user
+`userdel` to delete a user

+`useradd -m john` the flag -m is to create a home directory.
+To see all flags run just `useradd`.

+Users are store in a configuration file in /etc/passwd (It is missleading because there are no passwords but only account information about users)

+`usermod -s /bin/bash john` to use bash instead of sh when openning a new terminal `cat /etc/shadow` to see encripted paswords
+`adduser` is a newer command for adding a new user with interactive question to get more information but in docker we use useradd instead to run the additional information under the hood.